In conjunction with the American Society of Retina Specialists, the Macula Society, the Retina Society and Club Jules Gonin

 Program Planning Group

-The gap is the challenge of understanding and implementing the most up-to-date clinical guidelines for the treatment of dry and wet AMD, macular edema due to diabetes and retinal vein occlusion, as well as for the use of numerous new vitreoretinal surgical instruments and techniques.
+The gap is the challenge of understanding and implementing the most up-to-date clinical guidelines for the diagnosis and treatment of dry and wet AMD, macular edema due to diabetes and retinal vein occlusion, retinal proliferative retinopathies, inflammatory retinal conditions, ocular tumors, and genetic diseases, as well as for the use of numerous new vitreoretinal surgical instruments and techniques.

 The goals of this program are to:

-- Provide insight into new and upcoming therapeutic options for the treatment of a variety of disorders.
+- Provide insight into new and upcoming diagnostic and therapeutic options for the medical and surgical evaluation and treatment of a variety of disorders

 Upon completion of this activity, participants should be able to:

-- Explain the current management of macular edema secondary to retinal occlusive disease and diabetic retinopathy.
+- Explain the current management of macular edema secondary to retinal occlusive disease and diabetic retinopathy as well as the newly proven therapies for proliferative diabetic retinopathies

-- Explain the pathobiology and management of atrophic and exudative AMD and other causes of CNV.
+- Explain the pathobiology and management of atrophic and exudative AMD and other causes of ocular neovascularization

-- Summarize current and new clinical trial data for retinal diseases such as AMD, diabetic retinopathy and retinal vein occlusion
+- Summarize current and new clinical trial data for retinal diseases such as AMD, diabetic retinopathy, hereditary retinal conditions, and retinal vein occlusion

 The American Academy of Ophthalmology designates this live activity for a maximum of 14 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.